Nexirift/support/docs/rules.md

 ### 3. Accessibility

+These "rules" are optional, however, we recommend adhering to them to ensure a positive experience for all users.

 - Add alt text to images when possible
 - Use CamelCase for hashtags (e.g., #MyHashTag)
 - Avoid excessive emoji or special characters in display names